robrushton/Simple-Cryp/README.md

 #Simple Cryp

 ##Description
 SimpleCryp is a transposition cipher.
-It replaces each character in a string with another based off a specified offset (default or can be set).
+It replaces each character in a string with another based on a specified list of characters and a specified offset (defaults to 10 or can be set manually).
 It can be used to encrypt/decrypt strings or entire text files.

 ##Instructions
 **This program requires a Java JRE/JDK.**